12min

 The “trip-over-the-truth” moment came when the CLTS (Community-Led Total Sanitation) facilitator asked the members of his audience to drink a glass of water, after swirling in it a hair from his head previously dipped in excrement.

-Everyone refused, of course, but after being pointed out that flies pick up more excrement than a human hair, the community suddenly realized that for years, they have been eating each other’s excrement.
+Everyone refused, of course, but after being pointed out that flies pick up more excrement than human hair, the community suddenly realized that for years, they have been eating each other’s excrement.

 And that was the epiphany, the “ignition moment” for change.